oliviapycz/mvc2018IW2/README.md

 # Views

 ## Goals:
-* create templates
+* create models
-* create different views
+* configure Users table on phpmyadmin

 ## What we've learned:
 * use __construct()